Back to blog

 Cilium in EKS-Anywhere

-It wasn’t that far back when AWS announced Cilium as the default Container Network Interface (CNI) for EKS-Anywhere (EKS-A).
-As you create an EKS-A cluster, you will automatically have Cilium installed and benefit from the powers of eBPF.
+It wasn’t that long ago that AWS announced Cilium as the default Container Network Interface (CNI) for EKS-Anywhere (EKS-A).
+When you create an EKS-A cluster, you will automatically have Cilium installed and benefit from the powers of eBPF.
 However, an EKS-A cluster with the default Cilium image has a limited feature set.
 We can unlock the feature set for your EKS-A clusters by upgrading the embedded Cilium with either Cilium OSS or Cilium Enterprise.
 Let’s dive into it and take a look with a hands-on tutorial.

 What are the benefits of Cilium in AWS?